F5Bot vs Syften vs Octolens vs Prowlo: Reddit Monitoring Compared [2026]

 CatchIntent ($39-79/mo) — An AI-powered intent detection tool that scans Reddit, X, LinkedIn, Hacker News, and Bluesky for buyer intent signals.
 Unlike keyword-only monitoring, CatchIntent focuses specifically on conversations where someone is actively evaluating solutions.
 If your main pain point with monitoring tools is sorting through noise to find people ready to buy, CatchIntent's intent-first approach may save you significant filtering time.
 See our full comparison of 15 Reddit marketing tools for a deeper look.

 SubredditSignals ($20-50/mo) — A Reddit-specific lead generation tool that surfaces threads with buying signals and categorizes them by intent type.
-It bridges the gap between pure monitoring (Syften, F5Bot) and full engagement intelligence (Prowlo) at a mid-range price point.
-If you want more than keyword alerts but aren't ready for a full engagement intelligence platform, SubredditSignals offers a practical middle ground.
+It sits between pure keyword monitoring (Syften, F5Bot) and an agent-queryable Dataset (Prowlo) at a mid-range price point.
+If you want more than keyword alerts but a human is still the one reading the results, SubredditSignals offers a practical middle ground.
 We covered it in detail in our GummySearch alternatives comparison.

 FAQ